cssinjs/jss/readme.md

 ## Dynamic style sheets for web components.
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/jsstyles/jss?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+JSS is a _very_ thin layer which compiles JSON structures to CSS.

 Why do we need transpilers like [sass](http://sass-lang.com/) or [stylus](http://learnboost.github.io/stylus/) when we can use javascript to do the same and much more?

 By leveraging [namespaces](http://jsstyles.github.io/jss/examples/namespace/index.html) we can solve the [cascading](http://www.phase2technology.com/blog/used-and-abused-css-inheritance-and-our-misuse-of-the-cascade/) problem better than [bem](http://bem.info/) and make our components truly reusable and composable.